hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HAPI Status Codes
 =================

+There are two ways that HAPI servers must report errors, and these must be consistent.
+Because every HAPI server response is an HTTP response, an appropriate HTTP status and message must be set for each response.
+The HTTP integer status codes to use are the standard ones, and are described below.
+The text messasge in the HTTP status should include a HAPI-specific message that also includes one of the HAPI status codes, which are descried below.
+The use of the HTTP header message to include HAPI-specific details is optional, but the setting of the HTTP integer code status is required.

-There are two levels of error reporting a HAPI server must perform.
-Because every HAPI server response is an HTTP response, an appropriate HTTP status must be set for each response.
-Although the HTTP codes are robust, they are more difficult for clients to extract -- a HAPI client using a high-level URL retrieving mechanism may not have easy access to HTTP header content.
-Therefore, every HAPI response with a header must also include a `status` object indicating if the request succeeded or not.
+Although the HTTP status mechanism is robust, it is more difficult for some clients to access -- a HAPI client using a high-level URL retrieving mechanism may not have easy access to HTTP header content.
+Therefore the HAPI response itself must also include a status indicator.
+This indicator appears as a `status` object in the HAPI header.
 The two status indicators (HAPI and HTTP) must be consistent, i.e., if one indicates success, so must the other.
+Note that some HAPI responses do not include a header, and in these cases the HTTP header is the only place to obtain the status.

+For errors that prevent any HAPI content from being returned (such as a 400 "not found" or 500 "internal server error") the HAPI server should return a JSON object that is basically a HAPI header with just the status information.
+This is similar to how an HTTP server returns simple HTML content along with a 400 "not found" error.

-The status information returned from an endpoint is as follows:
+The HAPI `status` object is described as follows:

 | Name    | Type    | Description                                                                                                        |
 |---------|---------|--------------------------------------------------------------------------------------------------------------------|